-Whatcom Environmental Services Inc. provides a wide range of environmental consulting services to municipal, commercial, and industrial clients in the Northern Puget Sound Region.
+Whatcom Environmental Services Inc. provides a wide range of environmental services to municipal, commercial, and industrial clients in the Northern Puget Sound Region.
 We specialize in providing regulatory compliance solutions for air, water, soil, and waste media.

 We provide groundwater contamination delineation and remediation services and perform complete hydrogeologic assessments on large and small sites.